Qatar takes UAE to U.N. human rights court over boycott

-LONDON (Reuters) - The government of Qatar said Monday it was taking the United Arab Emirates to the United Nations’ International Court of Justice over what it described as human right violations.
+LONDON (Reuters) - The government of Qatar took the United Arab Emirates to the United Nations’ International Court of Justice (ICJ) on Monday, accusing it of human rights violations as a result of a boycott enacted last year.

-The UAE, Saudi Arabia, Bahrain and Egypt imposed a boycott on Qatar in June 2017, severing diplomatic and transport ties with the tiny, wealthy state, accusing it of supporting terrorism.
+The UAE, Saudi Arabia, Bahrain and Egypt imposed a boycott on Qatar in June 2017, severing diplomatic and transport ties with the tiny, rich state, accusing it of supporting terrorism.

 Doha denies that and says the pressure is aimed at stripping it of its sovereignty.